skydoves/PowerMenu/README.md

 .setSelectedMenuColor(context.getResources().getColor(R.color.colorPrimary)) // set selected item background color .setSelectedEffect(false) // if false, no apply selected colors(text, background)
-.setOnMenuItemClickListener(onMenuItemClickListener) // add a item click listener
+.setOnMenuItemClickListener(onMenuItemClickListener) // add a item click listener .addHeaderView(int layout) // Add a fixed view to appear at the top of the list .addHeaderView(View v, Object data, boolean isSelectable) // Add a fixed view to appear at the top of the list .addFooterView(View v) // Add a fixed view to appear at the bottom of the list .addFooterView(View v, Object data, boolean isSelectable) // Add a fixed view to appear at the bottom of the list
 ```

 ### Background Attrubutes